kubernetes/examples/staging/nodesjs-mongodb/README.md

             fsType: ext4
 ```

-If you don't have a EBS volume in the same region as your cluster, create a new EBS volume in the same region with this command (untested):
+If you don't have an EBS volume in the same region as your cluster, create a new EBS volume in the same region with this command (untested):

 ```sh
 ec2-create-volume --size 200 --region $REGION --availability-zone $ZONE